Dietician/nutritionist

 BSc Human Nutrition and Dietetics

-This is a conjoint course between University of Dublin, Trinity College, and the Dublin Institute of Technology.
+This is a conjoint course between University of Dublin, Trinity College, and TU Dublin.

 BSc Hons Dietetics